The hidden benefit of being overwhelmed with work

 All of these are ways to deal with the problem of overwhelm.

-But without paying attention to the unmet needs behind this pattern, they end up sabotaging their own efforts.
+But if you don’t pay attention to the unmet needs behind this pattern, you might end up sabotaging your own efforts.

 Which is why it’s key to bring those needs into conscious awareness!

-… And that could make all the difference between feeling excited about your work in the long run – or ending up exhausted and overwhelmed.
+… And that could make all the difference between feeling excited about your work – or ending up exhausted and overwhelmed!

-So how do you uncover the hidden emotional need behind the problem you’re experiencing?
+So how do you uncover the hidden emotional needs?

 The quickest way I found is to simply have a conversation with different “parts” of you — asking what they need, what they fear, and what they’re trying to protect by acting in ways you don’t like.

-This allows you to make changes from a place of acceptance and compassion, instead of self-blame or shame as we usually do (which only makes change even harder).
+This allows you to make changes from a place of acceptance and compassion - and curiosity, instead of self-blame or shame as we usually do (which only makes change even harder).

 So if I were your coach, I might ask you to identify the part of you that does things that make you feel overwhelmed, and speak from its perspective.